 - A workflow for adding and maintaining PIDs for managed assets

-- A mechanism for utilizing vocabulary services or publishing to the semantic web
+- A mechanism for utilizing vocabulary services

 - A process to inventory research artefacts and services

 - An Open Catalogue of these artefacts and services